The Unconventional Guide To Crash Diets

 The Bottom Line

-Most people know that, but even if they (and you!) do, it’s only normal to be tempted by crash diets that promise quick-fixes.
-In reality, though, these diets usually end up doing more harm than good, especially when it comes to the world’s worst crash diets.
+Most people know this, but even if they (and you!) do, it's normal to be tempted by crash diets that promise a quick fix.
+In reality, however, these diets usually end up doing more harm than good, especially when it comes to the world's worst crash diets.

 FAQ